Check MOT History

 Existing User (Account Not Claimed):

-• Enter your contact details ( address and phone number).
+5. Enter your contact details (address and phone number).

-• Now review your account details and click on create account.
+7. Review your account details and click on Create Account.

 Existing User (Claimed Account):